 |What help will I need?|

-For many customers looking for property their first point of call is searching the websites of real estate agents.
-But in today's market this can be very confusing given that there is very little exclusivity of property promotion in Spain, the growing number of property portals displaying sales from various agency sources, the increased number of informal web-based property finders claiming independent authority, and the recent trend for individual owners to promote their own property on their own or third party web sites (ebay) or blogs.
+For many customers looking for a Spanish property then their first point of call is searching the websites of real estate agents in the area in which they are interested.
+In today's market this can be very confusing for buyers because not only are there very few real esate agents who offer exclusivity of property promotion in Spain, but also the growing number of property portals displaying sales from various independent agency sources, the increased number of (informal) web-based only property "finders" claiming to be independent (often they have no office nor can present the buyer with copies of the relevant paperwork) , and finally too, the recent trend for individual owners to promote their own property on their own website or third party websites like ebay or blogs.

 Having found the estate agent and the bank, then the next assistant, if you need, is to locate a lawyer.
 Over the years, as the property market expanded, many lawyers moved to the town from the cities to either join established small firms or open independently their own offices.
 What is certain, and contrary to all the established thought, concerning "independent lawyers" and the press reports stating that you should NEVER use the lawyer recommended by an agent; then I would challenge this by adding that not all lawyers are the same.
 Like doctors, each offers specialist knowledge: an aptitude to ease and communicate well with local farmers can be very useful to a successful conveyance, is respected by the local community, has prudence when making definitive searches, is understanding of the implications and changes current in property and land legislature, is proactive in the ways of organising, amplifying and correcting incomplete deeds, and of course is fully registered with college of lawyers.
 Consequently while some lawyers will accept the challenge of a first title deed say for a village or country property, many more will shy away from the task, simply suggesting to their client that such a property is "years of work, and impossible or too risky to ever be fully registered."